 Before heading to Salatdai Waterfall, you should contact the Ranger Unit at Takhro Waterfall to ensure your safety.

-Getting there: From Prachinburi town, follow Highway 3452 towards Prachantakham for 16km then turn right into Highway 33 at Prachantakham Intersection.
+From Prachinburi town, follow Highway 3452 towards Prachantakham for 16km then turn right into Highway 33 at Prachantakham Intersection.
 Turn left into the posted access road.

 6. Oldest Banyan Tree